MicrosoftDocs/win32/desktop-src/gdi/lines.md

 ---
-Description: 'A line is a set of highlighted pixels on a raster display (or a set of dots on a printed page) identified by two points: a starting point and an ending point.' ms.assetid: '538aa3c3-e13a-40dc-b977-3e353a7e9893'
+Description: A line is a set of highlighted pixels on a raster display (or a set of dots on a printed page) identified by two points a starting point and an ending point. ms.assetid: 538aa3c3-e13a-40dc-b977-3e353a7e9893
 title: Lines
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Lines